quellerz/DmSrcConverter/README.md

 # DmSrcConventer
 ![logo](logo.png)
-Dmitry's Source Engine unit conventer
+Dmitry's Source Engine unit converter

 ## Description
 This is a symple GUI application that will allow users to convert real-life metrics into Source units and another way around